Bayesian Nonparametric Ordination for the Analysis of Microbial Communities: Details of self-consistent estimates in Section 3.1

 Notice this expectation is not easy to calculate in general.
 We use instead Monte Carlo method to approximate it.
 We sample $K$ copies of $\bQ_i$ from the conditional distribution $(\bQ_i|Q_{\Asc_i}=\Qtilde_{\Asc_i},Q_{\Bsc_i}<0)$ where $\bQ_i\sim MVN(\bzero,\bSigma_t)$.
-This forms a truncated multivariate normal distribution.
-Sampling from this distribution can be computationally expensive.
-We use the implementation as in \cite{tmvtnorm}.
+The conditional distribution is a truncated multivariate normal distribution and we use the R package \texttt{tmvtnorm} \citep{tmvtnorm} to sample from it.
 If we denote by $\bQ_i^1,\ldots,\bQ_i^K$ the $K$ samples of $Q_{i}$, $L$ can be approximated as

 \item[M-step] We seek to maximize $\Lhat$ with respect to $\bSigma$.
-Due to a well-known fact on the MLE of covariance matrix of multivariate normal, it is straightforward to get
+Due to a well-known fact on the maximum likelihood estimate of covariance matrix of multivariate normal, it is straightforward to get

 \end{enumerate}